-The practice manager was responsible for dealing with these.
-Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away, so that patients received a quick response.
+One of the principal dentists was responsible for dealing with these.
+Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away so that patients received a quick response.

-The practice manager told us that they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+One of the principal dentists told us that they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
 Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.

-We looked at comments, compliments and complaints the practice received one complaint within the past 12 months.

-This showed that the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
+We looked at comments, compliments and complaints the practice had received in the last twelve-month period.
+These showed that the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.